wp-plugins/flyzoo/readme.txt

 ####Chat Features####

-* **Hosted chat**: built to ensure a fast message delivery without overloading your server
+* **Cloud based, host chat**: built to ensure a fast message delivery without overloading your server

 * **Single Sign On**: users can automatically join the chat using their existing WordPress accounts

-* **Group Chat**: full featured chat rooms with avatars, emoticons, moderation, image and video preview, file sharing and more...
+* **Group Chat**: full featured chat rooms with avatars, emoji, moderation, image and video preview, file sharing and more...

 * **Embeddable Chat**: embed group chats into your layout pages to improve the user experience (PRO Plan)